Sleeping Habits and Sleep Hygiene

 By the time children are three, they will typically switch to one afternoon nap, and some may no longer need a nap at all.
 However, they should still be allowed to have quiet time and rest during the day if they need it.

-Transitioning to a Bigger Bed: Starting at age 3, or even earlier, a child may move from a crib to a bed designed for older children.
+Transitioning to a bigger bed: starting at age 3, or even earlier, a child may move from a crib to a bed designed for older children.
 This change should depend on the child's physical abilities: when they can climb, it's time to switch to a children's bed to prevent the risk of climbing out and falling.

-Afternoon Activity: Many parents believe that active play in the afternoon will help their children sleep better, but this is often a misconception.
+Afternoon activity: many parents believe that active play in the afternoon will help their children sleep better, but this is often a misconception.
 To promote better sleep and overall health, encourage physical activity during the day but avoid it close to bedtime.
 Screen time right before bed can be counterproductive and may keep kids awake instead of helping them relax.

-It's a good idea to make the most of maternity leave.
+- It is a good idea to make the most of maternity leave.
 In Israel, many women receive 15 weeks of maternity leave.
 This time usually aligns with the establishment of sleep routines, making it ideal for creating healthy habits, including resting while the infant is asleep, not just at night.

-Be open to accepting help.
+- Be open to accepting help.
 Consider getting assistance to support your need for rest.

-Breastfeeding mothers should avoid caffeinated drinks in the evening, especially if their infants struggle to fall asleep, as these substances can affect them too.
+- Breastfeeding mothers should avoid caffeinated drinks in the evening, especially if their infants struggle to fall asleep, as these substances can affect them too.

 The Family Care Center is here for you